cvc5/cvc5/docs/api/cpp/exceptions.rst

 <cvc5::CVC5ApiException>`, the associated object may be in an unsafe state
 and it should no longer be used.

+If the :cpp:class:`cvc5::parser::InputParser` encounters an error, it will throw a :cpp:class:`cvc5::parser::ParserException
+<cvc5::parser::ParserException>`.
+If thrown, API objects can still be used

 .. doxygenclass:: cvc5::CVC5ApiException
     :project: cvc5